Procurement Policy

 Procurement

 We will deliver these principles through the structures and responsibilities set out in 2 above.
-In undertaking any procurement activity, those teams will:

 • Clearly define individual roles and responsibilities